An Cùrsa Bogaidh: Four-Week Immersion Course

 Evenings

-• On Monday and Tuesday evenings, students are invited to attend Cabadaich is Spòrs which consists of conversation and/or games with a fluent speaker.
+• Monday & Tuesday Nights: Join Cabadaich is Spòrs for relaxed chats and games with a fluent speaker.

-• Thursday evenings students, instructors, and invited guests gather in An Taigh Céilidh to celebrate the work we put in during the week.
+• Thursday Evenings: Come together with students, instructors, and guests at An Taigh Céilidh to celebrate the week’s efforts.

 Weekends